thabata-marchi/thabata-marchi/README.md

 In addition to my expertise in accessibility, I am deeply committed to writing **Clean Code**, following **SOLID principles** (Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion), and designing solutions based on **Clean Architecture** to build scalable and maintainable software.

-Currently, I am expanding my skills by studying Artificial Intelligence for Developers through a course offered by Branas, integrating AI knowledge into modern development practices.
+Currently, I am expanding my skills by studying Artificial Intelligence for Developers through a course offered by branas.io, integrating AI knowledge into modern development practices.

 ---